-Firstly, carbonaceous microspheres were synthesized via the hydrothermal reaction of glucose as described elsewhere24, and then CuO/ZnO/K2O catalysts were prepared by the carbon microspheres-assisted template method.
-In a typical experiment, the copper nitrate trihydrate and zinc nitrate hexahydrate, with a molar ratio of 2.5, were made into a solution.
+Firstly, carbonaceous microspheres were synthesized via the hydrothermal reaction of glucose as described elsewhere, and then CuO/ZnO/K2O catalysts were prepared by the carbon microspheres-assisted template method.
+In a typical experiment, the copper nitrate trihydrate and zinc nitrate hexahydrate, were made into a solution with a molar ratio of 2.5.
 Potassium nitrate with different proportions (molar proportions in total) was then added to the above solution.
-Then the solution was immersed in carbon microsphere precursor under ultrasound and aged for 2 h, followed by drying at 80 °C for 12 h.
+Then the solution was immersed in carbon microsphere precursor under ultrasound and aged for 2 h, then dried at 80 °C for 12 h.
 Finally, the obtained solid was calcined in an air atmosphere at 500 °C for 2 h.
-The prepared metal oxide product was labeled as CuO/ZnO- xK_2O , where x represented the molar percentage of potassium nitrate in the total catalyst.
-For comparison, CuO/ZnO/K2O catalysts with the same composition were also prepared by coprecipitation and physical mixing and labeled as CuO/ZnO-9%K2O (C) and CuO/ZnO-9%K2O (PM), respectively.
+The prepared metal oxide product was labeled as CuO/ZnO-xK2O, where x represented the molar percentage of potassium nitrate in the total catalyst.
+For comparison, CuO/ZnO/K2O catalysts with the same composition were also prepared by coprecipitation and physical mixing and labeled as CuO/ZnO-9%K2O (C) and